 Our designated safeguarding lead may delegate safeguarding activities to the deputy safeguarding lead however the designated safeguarding lead will retain the lead responsibility for child protection and safeguarding.
 This responsibility will not be delegated.

-At Stow Heath Primary School and Rainbow Day Nursery, the designated leads, in line with Keeping children safe in education, are expected to:
+At Stow Heath Primary School, the designated lead, in line with Keeping children safe in education, is expected to:

 Manage referrals: